-- [C] whether the interest of that entity is to be subordinated to the postpetition financing and if so- - (i) whether the subordinated entity has consented, or - (ii) in the absence of consent, how the interest of that entity is to be adequately protected; and - (9) whether or not the financing agreement contains any provision contained in subsection (f) and, if so, identify the provision.

-(d) Motions Heard on Shortened Time.

-- (1) Unless otherwise ordered by the court, emergency motions or applications for interim relief made under subsections (a), (b), and (c), may be heard upon twenty-four (24) hours' notice by telephonic, electronic, or personal delivery to the entities identified in the applicable provision of Rule 4001, Federal Rules of Bankruptcy Procedure. - (2) All requests for hearings on shortened time, must set forth with specificity: - [A] the immediate and irreparable harm the estate will suffer if relief is not immediately granted; - [B] the extent of the relief required to prevent such immediate and irreparable harm to the estate; and - [C] contain as much of the information required by subsection (a), (b), or (c), as applicable, as may be necessary to establish the necessity to avoid immediate and irreparable harm to the estate pending a final hearing. - (3) Unless otherwise specifically ordered by the court, any interim order entered under this subsection will expire not later than twenty-one (21) days after the motion under subsection (a), (b), or (c) is filed. - (4) [A] The court may, at its discretion, hold emergency hearings telephonically. - [B] The moving party is responsible for providing the court with the telephone numbers at which interested parties, or their representatives, may be reached. - (e) Provisions Normally Approved.
-The court will normally approve inclusion of the following provisions in any order or agreement for the use of cash collateral or any postpetition financing agreement: - (1) withdrawal of consent to use cash collateral or termination of further financing, upon occurrence of a default or conversion to chapter 7; - (2) securing any postpetition diminution in the value of the secured party's collateral with a lien on postpetition collateral of the same type as the secured party had prepetition, if such lien is subordinated to the compensation and expense reimbursement allowed to any trustee thereafter appointed in the case; - (3) securing new advances or value diminution with a lien on other assets of the estate, but only if the lien is subordinated to all the expenses of administration of a superseding chapter 7 case; - (4) reservation of rights under § 507(b) of the Code, unless the provision calls for modification of the Code's priorities in the event of conversion to chapter 7; - (5) reasonable reporting requirements; - (6) reasonable budgets and use restrictions; and - (7) expiration date for the stipulation. - (f) Other Provisions.
-Inclusion of any of the following provisions in any order or agreement for the use of cash collateral may be scrutinized by the court even in the absence of an objection by a party in interest: - (1) cross-collateralization clauses that secure prepetition debt by postpetition assets in which the secured party would not otherwise have a security interest by virtue of its prepetition security agreement;
+- [C] if the lender is secured by inventory, current book or market value, whichever is lower, of the inventory, - [D] if the lender is secured by real property, the current fair market value of the property and, if income producing, the gross and net rents produced by the property, and - [E] if the lender is secured by any other property, the fair market value of the property; - (6) a description of the collateral, if any, to secure the postpetition financing; - (7) the current fair market value of the collateral, if any, to secure the postpetition financing; - (8) if any other entity has, or claims, a security interest in the collateral to secure the postpetition financing, set forth- - [A] identity of the entity, including any relationship to the debtor, - [B] the balance owed that entity, - [C] whether the interest of that entity is to be subordinated to the postpetition financing and if so- - (i) whether the subordinated entity has consented, or - (ii) in the absence of consent, how the interest of that entity is to be adequately protected; and - (9) whether or not the financing agreement contains any provision(s) contained in subsection (f) below and, if so, identify the provision(s). - (d) Motions Heard on Shortened Time. - (1) Unless otherwise ordered by the court, emergency motions or applications for interim relief made under subsections (a), (b), and (c), above, may be heard upon twenty-four (24) hours' notice by telephonic, electronic, or personal delivery to the entities identified in the applicable provisionprovisions of Rule 4001, Federal Rules of Bankruptcy Procedure. - (2) All requests for hearings on shortened time, must set forth with specificity: - [A] the immediate and irreparable harm the estate will suffer if relief is not immediately granted; - [B] the extent of the relief required to prevent such immediate and irreparable harm to the estate; and - [C] contain as much of the information required by subsection (a), (b), or (c), as applicable, as may be necessary to establish the necessity to avoid immediate and irreparable harm to the estate pending a final hearing. - (3) The court may, at its discretion, hold emergency hearings telephonically. - (e) Interim Cash Collateral Orders.
+Unless otherwise specifically ordered by the court, any interim order entered under this subsection will expire not later than twenty-one (21) days after the motion under subsection (a), (b), or (c) is filed.- - (4) [A] The court may, at its discretion, hold emergency hearings telephonically. - [B] The moving party is responsible for providing the court with the telephone numbers at which interested parties, or their representatives, may be reached. - (e(f) Provisions Normally Approved.
+The court will normally approve inclusion of the following provisions in any order or agreement for the use of cash collateral or any postpetition financing agreement: - (1) withdrawal of consent to use cash collateral or termination of further financing, upon occurrence of a default or conversion to chapter 7; - (2) securing any postpetition diminution in the value of the secured party's collateral with a lien on postpetition collateral of the same type as the secured party had prepetition, if